tvkent/tvkent.github.io/2_CV.md

 B.S., Genetics and Genomics, University of California, Davis    (2015)
 Minor in Statistics

-### Scholarships and Fellowships
+### Fellowships and Awards

 NSERC Postgraduate Scholarship--Doctoral (PGSD)    (2019-2020)

 Faculty of Arts and Science Top (FAST) Doctoral Fellowship    (2015-2020)
+University of Toronto

-Faculty of Arts and Science, University of Toronto
+Ramsay Wright Award Honourable Mention (2018) University of Toronto

 ### Presentations